May 2014 Newsletter

 Another Spring in Flagstaff is usually synonymous with one thing.
 Wind and lots of it.
 With the wind back once more, everyone from Doney Park to Kachina Village will agree that not only does the wind usher in the warmer weather, but it also brings in the bugs.
 In the early Spring this means rampant populations of insects such as our month’s featured bugs, Thrips and Aphids.

-Symptoms: Noticing mottled, crinkled leaves on your roses?
+Noticing mottled, crinkled leaves on your roses?
 Or maybe an abnormally high appearance of lady bugs in the garden?
 These are both indicators of a possible Aphid infestation.
-Aphids and Thrips are among the most common and most devastating insect infestations that occur in both small and large gardens.
-Their strength is in numbers, massing together to continually feed from garden plants.
 The effects are usually seen as a decline in plant health, wilting, browning that can lead to a fatality in the garden.
 In our short season they can defiantly wreck a garden seemingly overnight due to their large numbers.

-What to do: In the case of Aphids and Thrips many treatments are available.
+In the case of Aphids and Thrips many treatments are available.
 In the early Spring a preventative treatment is usually best, using a systemic insecticide can help prevent heavy damage.
 For a mild case of infestation, spraying them off the afflicted area with water is effective.
 In heavier infestations, applying an insecticidal soap or allowing natural predators such as, lacewings or lady bugs, can significantly reduce the Aphid/Thrip population.
 Using Eight Garden & Home spray or Dormant Oil is another way to control the large crowds.

-Planting garlic, and mints around aphid susceptible plants is another way to ward off these pesky intruders.
-Tried and true rose aficionados swear by planting garlic with their prize roses!
+Planting garlic, and mints around aphid susceptible plants is also an old tip to ward off these pesky intruders.

 With the weather slowly warming up, it’s time to start watering the gardens.
-On days where the sun or wind are out and about, check to make sure plants are not drying out.
-New plantings and even established plants will benefit from a supplemental watering if the weather is desiccating the plants.
+On days where the sun or winds are out and about, check to make sure plants are not drying out.
+New plantings and even established plants will benefit from a supplemental watering if the weather is drying out the plants.